 Get the best British strawberries to make this jam for an unforgettable flavour!
-These beautiful strawberries, with their succulent juices and the beautiful red colour, will give a gorgeous ruby shade to your jam and it will taste something you have never tasted before!
+These beautiful strawberries, with their succulent juices and the beautiful red colour, will give a gorgeous ruby red shade to your jam and it will taste something from heaven!

-I used normal refined white sugar in this recipe, which is bit more wallet-friendly than jam sugar used in my previous post of strawberry jam.
+I used normal granulated sugar in this recipe, which is bit more wallet-friendly than jam sugar used in my previous post of strawberry jam.
 With jam sugar, you get a more jelly-like consistency, whereas, this recipe with white sugar, gives a softer, spreadable and more liquid like results.

 I personally like this jam as it has a very homemade touch to it.
 Lemon juice, acts as pectin, in addition to generously enhancing the taste.
 The combination of these three ingredients is just heavenly and tastes very British too!